Prostate-Specific Antigen (PSA) Test

 - Wait several weeks after successful treatment of prostate infections.

-Some medicines can lower PSA levels.
-Tell your doctor if you are taking:
+- Some medications can lower PSA levels.
+Talk to your doctor about any medications, herbs, or supplements you take.

 Description of Test